sarah-walker-pcem/pcem/readme.txt

 The PC1512's perculiar quadrature mouse.
 You need Amstrad's actual driver for this one.

 PS/2 mouse
-A PS/2 mouse is emulated on the MegaPC and 386SX/25N model.
+A PS/2 mouse is emulated on the MegaPC, 386SX/25N and Premiere/PCI models.
 As with serial, compatible drivers are common.

 ATAPI CD-ROM
 Works with OAKCDROM.SYS.
 It can only work with actual CD-ROM drives at the minute, so to use ISO images